 Employers that train workers through this system are eligible for grants, significant tax credits, and other benefits.
-There is additional information on the WIA.
+There is additional information.

 Workforce Development Council (WDC).
 Hawaii's WDC is responsible for advising the governor on workforce development to support economic development and employment opportunities for the state's workers.
 As defined by statute, it is Hawaii's advisory commission on employment and human resources and is also the state Workforce Investment Board for purposes of the WIOA.
 It assists the governor in developing and updating 5-year strategic workforce investment plans and oversees workforce investment activities.
 The Council's goal is to develop a competitive and skilled workforce that promotes and maintains a diverse and productive economy and preserves quality of life in Hawaii (HI Rev. Stat.
 Sec.
 394-1et seq., Sec.
 202-1et seq.).

 Workforce Development Division (WDD).
-The WDD assists jobseekers, workers, and industries. ...
+The WDD assists jobseekers, workers, and industries.
+The WDD provides a free referral and placement ...